GM-Samuelstein/alx-system_engineering-devops/0x00-shell_basics/README.md

-This directory will contain some executable scripts that will perform different functions.
+This directory contains some executable scripts that will perform different functions.